bharatcons/wazzup-love-bot/README.md

 ### 🚀 Quick Send
 - Send WhatsApp messages without creating reminders
 - Access your contacts and templates quickly
+- Import contacts from your phone while composing
 - Perfect for one-off communications
 - Maintains history of recently used contacts